 Does pet insurance cover FIP treatment for Ragdolls?

 Cover for feline infectious peritonitis (FIP) varies between providers.
-New antiviral treatments have emerged in recent years, but cover terms differ.
-Some providers cover FIP treatment under their illness cover, while others may have specific terms.
-Check your policy wording carefully, as this is a relevant consideration for Ragdoll owners given the breed's potential susceptibility.
+Newer antiviral treatments have emerged in recent years and are becoming more accessible in Australia, but cover terms differ.
+Some providers include FIP treatment under their illness cover, while others may have specific terms or exclusions.
+Check your Product Disclosure Statement (PDS) carefully, as this is relevant for Ragdoll owners given the breed's potential susceptibility.

 Should I choose comprehensive cover for my Ragdoll?